microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Find-EntraPermissions.md

 # Find-EntraPermissions

-## SYNOPSIS
+## Synopsis

-The Microsoft Entra PowerShell SDK application requires users to have domain knowledge of both the semantics and syntax of Microsoft Entra API permissions used to authorize access to the API.
+the Microsoft Entra PowerShell SDK application requires users to have domain knowledge of both the semantics and syntax of Microsoft Entra API permissions used to authorize access to the API.
 This cmdlet helps to answer the following questions:  - How do I find the values to supply to the permission-related parameters of commands like New-EntraApplication and other application and consent related commands? - What permissions are applicable to a